Tap the text to show or hide reading controls.

 “No background, no family, no home.”

-Those were things Naru couldn’t understand.
-He’d thought he was the rich kid Gyu-yeon had been badmouthing, but he wasn’t.
-Taken another way, it made sense — Naru had never insulted Gyu-yeon.
-If anything, he’d wanted to praise him.
+It was all things Naru couldn’t understand.
+He thought he was the rich kid who had been badmouthing Gyu-yeon, but he wasn’t?
+Taken properly, it made sense — Naru had never insulted Gyu-yeon.
+If anything, he had wanted to praise him.

-The next words at least made sense.
+The next words were at least understandable.
 No background, no home.
 That was true.
-It was Gyu-yeon who had willingly taken in someone like him.
+It was Gyu-yeon who had willingly accepted someone like him with no background and no home.

-Naru looked at Geon-hyuk as if to say, What an obvious thing to point out, and bit his lip.
-The mood felt off in a way he couldn’t quite name.
+Naru, looking at Geon-hyuk with eyes that said what an obvious thing to say, bit his lip.
+The mood felt off in a way he couldn’t quite place his finger on.

 “What kind of bastard did you roll in from, I wonder?”